jenkinsci/artifact-promotion-plugin/README.md

 ## Artifact deletion
 When you promote artifacts from the staging to the release repository you may want to remove the artifact from staging.
 If your artifact only has one associated file, the plugin works as expected.
 Although if you're using classifiers, deletion removes all files associated with the artifact.
-The 'Skip deletion' option reserves the files in the staging repository.
+The *Skip deletion* option preserves the files in the staging repository.
 Untick 'Skip deletion' only after you've promoted all the relevant files in prevous steps.
 Use a promotion step for each classifier.

+**ATTENTION:** Use this option very carefully!

+By default, the option *Skip deletion* is enabled.

 # Contributions
 Please feel free to contribute for other repository servers like